Roasted Vegetable Salad with Chickpeas and Pesto

 Ingredients

-- 2 bell peppers (red and/or yellow), seeded and cut into 2-inch pieces
+- 2 red or yellow bell peppers cut into 2-inch pieces

 - ¼ cup extra-virgin olive oil